edX Quantum 201: Quantum Computing & Quantum Internet

 Quantum 201: Quantum Computing & Quantum Internet

 Building directly on Quantum 101, this programme consists of two advanced courses providing deeper mathematical and conceptual understanding of quantum computing and quantum communication.
-Where Quantum 101 builds foundations, Quantum 201 develops professional-level depth - the kind needed to work with real quantum algorithms and quantum communication protocols.
+Where Quantum 101 builds foundations, Quantum 201 develops professional-level depth - the kind needed to work with real quantum algorithms and the error correction that makes fault-tolerant quantum computing possible.

 Authored by researchers from the QuTech research centre at Delft University of Technology, where scientists and engineers drive quantum technology research.